Almaz0430/autopark-system/blueprint.md

 7.  **Create Firebase Provider:** Create a `FirebaseProvider.tsx` to make the Firebase instance available throughout the application.
 (Done)
 8.  **Update Root Layout:** Wrap the application with the `FirebaseProvider`.
 (Done)

-## Current Task: Authentication and Role-Based Redirects
+## Authentication and Role-Based Redirects

 1.  **Clean up `page.tsx`:** Remove the default Next.js starter content.
 (Done)
 2.  **Create Authentication Form:** Create a new page at `src/app/auth/page.tsx` for user registration and login.
 (Done)